 Quentin Tarantino’s opening title sequence card announces The Hateful Eight as his eighth feature; I think that works out to one picture every three years.
-This time out the excitement was high; not only would the show be a straight western tale — no samurai swords, no slavery sub-plot — it would also be filmed in 70mm and given a road show release for its initial engagements.
+This time out the excitement was high.
+Not only would the show be a straight western tale — no samurai swords, no slavery sub-plot — it would also be filmed in 70mm and given a road show release for its initial engagements.
 Tarantino bought the New Beverly Cinema a few years back and dedicated it to film-only exhibition, so to revive 70mm is more than a gimmick for him.
 He honors the tradition of film enough to use his filmmaker’s bully pulpit to promote keeping the magical stuff around.
 Ironically, most of the spaghetti westerns Tarantino so worships were filmed in Techniscope, a small-gauge format only half the size of normal 35mm.
-The Hateful Eight uses many times the negative real estate as does The Good, The Bad and The Ugly.
+The Hateful Eight’s negative is far larger than what Sergio Leone had for The Good, The Bad and The Ugly.

 70mm was traditionally reserved for pictures conceived on an epic scale.
 The Hateful Eight takes us to a snowbound Montana as a blizzard settles in.
 Two bounty hunters meet on the road.
 Ex- Yankee Major Marquis Warren (Samuel L. Jackson) is stuck in the snow with a stack of frozen bodies he needs to get to the sheriff in the next town, Red Rock.
 John “The Hangman” Ruth (Kurt Russell) prefers to bring his dead-or-alive charges in alive.
 He’s transporting the murderess Daisy Domergue (Jennifer Jason Leigh) to Red Rock with great caution, in a coach he’s specially hired, driven by O.B.
 Jackson (James Parks).
 When a second hitchhiker appears, John Ruth becomes wary of a possible ambush.
 The new man happens to be Chris Mannix (Walton Goggins), the new Red Rock Sheriff who will be receiving the bounty hunters’ prisoners.
 At the stage stop called Minnie’s Haberdashery Warren and Ruth are confronted with unexpected news.
 Minnie and her husband have left for a few days, and the stop is being managed by a Mexican who calls himself Bob (Demín Bechir of A Better Life).
 A group of likewise stranded travelers are inside.
 Still concerned that Daisy’s old confederates may attempt a rescue, John Ruth sizes up the men hiding out from the storm.
 Oswaldo Mobray (Tim Roth) is Red Rock’s new hangman.
 Ex-confederate General Sandy Smithers (Bruce Dern) is quiet until Chris Mannix strikes up a friendship; they fought on the same side.
 Smithers is en route to Red Rock to arrange a tombstone for his son, who is presumed dead.
 The fourth stranger is cowboy Joe Gage (Michael Madsen), an inoffensive fellow who writes letters and is coming home to visit his mother.
 Neither John Ruth nor Marquis Warren accept these men at face value.
 Suspecting some kind of trap, they form a temporary partnership to watch each other’s back.